ssbc/wildfiressb-website/index.md

 ## Architecture Description

-Our solution is based on **device-to-device (D2D) communication** using TinySSB, where each firefighter or responder is equipped with a smartphone or tablet running both TinySSB and ATAK.
+Our approach is based on **device-to-device (D2D) communication** using TinySSB, where each firefighter or responder is equipped with a smartphone or tablet running both TinySSB and ATAK.
 Here’s how it works:

 1. **Peer-to-peer network**: In the field, devices create a mesh network through TinySSB, allowing direct communication between nearby responders.
 No internet or cellular network is needed.
 2. **Situational awareness with ATAK**: Responders use ATAK to visualize the environment, track fire perimeters, and share real-time data (such as locations and status updates) with their peers.